Captain Joe DePete, President

 ALPA’s president is a member of the AFL-CIO Executive Council and is a member of the International Committee as well as the Legislative and Policy Committee.
 He serves on the Transportation Security Administration’s Aviation Security Advisory Committee and co-chairs its International Aviation Security Committee.
-He is a member of the Federal Aviation Administration’s Equip 2020 working group and both the Nextgen Advisory Committee and Drone Advisory Committee subcommittees.
+He is a member of the Federal Aviation Administration’s Drone Advisory Committee.
 He also led an aviation industry initiative to begin collaboration with the commercial space industry on operational integration and safety enhancements.

 Prior to his current role, Captain DePete served as ALPA first vice president and national safety coordinator, overseeing the Association’s Air Safety Organization, which manages the union’s Safety, Security, Pilot Assistance, and Jumpseat programs, and as treasurer for the Association’s political action committee, ALPA-PAC.